aryzach/simple-games/README.md

 # simple-games
-Simple games with Scala, FP and Scalaz
+Simple games using FP paradigm with Scala and Scalaz

 - Conway's Game of Life
 - Tetris